phueb/BabyBERTa/README.md

 Probing data can be found [here](https://github.com/phueb/Zorro).

-## BabyBERT vs. RoBERTa
+## BabyBERTa vs. RoBERTa

-BabyBERT is inspired by the original RoBERTa model, but departs from it in many ways.
+BabyBERTa is inspired by the original RoBERTa model, but departs from it in many ways.

-Because our goal is to work with a compact model, optimized for acquiring distributional knowledge about child-directed speech, rather than some down-stream application, BabyBERT differs from the original BERT in the following ways:
+Because our goal is to work with a compact model, optimized for acquiring distributional knowledge about child-directed speech, rather than some down-stream application, BabyBERTa differs from the original RoBERTa in the following ways:

 - trained on American-English child-directed speech: ~5M words vs ~30B words
 - fewer hidden units, attention heads, and layers: ~10M parameters vs ~100M